isorry123/isorry123.github.io/watchbill/README.md

 # Watchbill Maker

+I am a 12 year submarine veteran and I know how frustrating it is to make in-port and out at sea watch bills.
+This app tries to solve that issue and free up some of your time so you can go back to burning flicks.

-A browser-based tool for building and rotating a watch, quarter & station bill.
+This is a browser-based tool for building and rotating a watch, quarter & station bill.
 Manage your roster, track qualifications and under-instruction status, auto-rotate the watch schedule, swap out sick or incapacitated personnel, and print/save the bill as a PDF.
+I vibe coded this.
+I believe its 'pretty good'.
+If you want to tinker with it - by all means, go ahead.

 ## Your data never leaves your device